ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-110.md

 ### Graduate Teaching Assistants

-TBD
+* TBD

 ### Prerequisites

-None
+* None

 ### Course Overview

-The Computational Core is a set of courses designed to give students the fundamental knowledge to apply programming in a variety of situations.
-Programming is quickly becoming a fundamental skill for students entering the workforce, and these courses will provide students experience with programming across a wide range of fields outside of computer science.
+An overview of the history of computers and programming.
+Famous historical figures and their impact in modern computing.
+Introduction to major topics in computer science such as artificial intelligence, high performance computing, cryptography, big data, cyber security, robotics, and more.
+Brief experience with computer programming concepts.

 ### Course Description